Rudra076/Raspberry-pi-pico/README.md

 # Raspberry-pi-pico
-Simple/Test code to run on Raspberry-pi-pico
+Simple/Test code to run on Raspberry-pi-pico.
  This is basically a compilation of simple code to run on a Raspberry Pi Pico, which I have collected from different sources.